jennyd77/WorkSiteSafety/README.md

 Select 'Next'<br/>
 Within 'Project Information', select a Project Name that is meaningful to you<br/>
 From 'Project Content', select the following options:<br/>
-* Add model: Select the model you imported
+* Add model: Select the model you imported<br/>
-* Add function: Select the Lambda function (at the required version) you published Select 'Create' to create the project
+* Add function: Select the Lambda function (at the required version) you published<br/>
+Select 'Create' to create the project

 ## Deploy the project to your DeepLens device